rayprogramming/copilot-os/docs/index.md

 ## License

-Copilot Agent Chain is licensed under the MIT License.
+CoPilot OS is licensed under the MIT License.
 See the LICENSE file in the repository for details.

 ## Support